lucide-icons/lucide/docs/index.md

 By expanding the range of available icons, Lucide provides users with a broader selection for their projects.
 Furthermore, as new applications with specific features emerge, Lucide aims to be a comprehensive icon set to meet diverse project requirements.

-When designing new icons, the community adheres to a set of design rules to ensure consistency and usability.
-While creativity is encouraged, maintaining recognizable design conventions is paramount.
+When designing new icons, the community adheres to a strict set of design rules to ensure consistency and legibility on all sizes.
+While creativity is encouraged, easily recognizable design is of greater importance to maintain our [design conventions](https://lucide.dev/docs/icon-design-guide).

 In addition to design considerations, code optimization plays a vital role.
 Assets like icons in web projects can significantly impact bandwidth usage.
 In response, Lucide takes responsibility for minimizing asset size.
 This is achieved through SVG compression and employing a specific code architecture with tree-shaking capabilities.
 With tree-shaking, only the icons utilized in a project are shipped, effectively reducing the overall software distribution size.